General Data Protection Regulation: Reception

 As per a study conducted by Deloitte in 2018, 92% of companies believe they are able to comply with GDPR in their business practices in the long run.

 Companies operating outside of the EU have invested heavily to align their business practices with GDPR.
 The area of GDPR consent has a number of implications for businesses who record calls as a matter of practice.
 A typical disclaimer is not considered sufficient to gain assumed consent to record calls.
 Additionally, when recording has commenced, should the caller withdraw their consent, then the agent receiving the call must be able to stop a previously started recording and ensure the recording does not get stored.

 IT professionals expect that compliance with the GDPR will require additional investment overall: over 80 percent of those surveyed expected GDPR-related spending to be at least US$100,000.
 The concerns were echoed in a report commissioned by the law firm Baker & McKenzie that found that "around 70 percent of respondents believe that organizations will need to invest additional budget/effort to comply with the consent, data mapping and cross-border data transfer requirements under the GDPR."
-The total cost for EU companies is estimated at around €200 billion while for US companies the estimate is for $41.7 billion.
+The total cost for EU companies is estimated at €200 billion while for US companies the estimate is for $41.7 billion.
 It has been argued that smaller businesses and startup companies might not have the financial resources to adequately comply with the GDPR, unlike the larger international technology firms (such as Facebook and Google) that the regulation is ostensibly meant to target first and foremost.
 A lack of knowledge and understanding of the regulations has also been a concern in the lead-up to its adoption.
 A counter-argument to this has been that companies were made aware of these changes two years prior to them coming into effect and should have had enough time to prepare.